 This idyllic East Germany city is located on the banks of the Elbe River.
 It is a fabulous city which has incredible examples of Baroque architecture, world-class museums and magnificent medieval art.
 Even though approximately 80% of the historic section was destroyed during World War II, all important landmarks were rebuilt to their former glory.

 Some of the not to be missed places in Dresden are in walking distance from each other, located in the Old Town.
 To name a few, they are the Church of Our Lady (Frauenkirche), Brühl’s Terrace (Brühlsche Terrasse), Zwinger Palace, Semper Opera, Green Vault (Grünes Gewölbe) and more.

-You will fall in love with the capital of Bavaria, because of its traditional architecture that sits comfortably alongside its cosmopolitan nature.
+You will fall in love with the capital of Bavaria because of its traditional architecture that sits comfortably alongside its cosmopolitan nature.
 Although known for its local beer festival held in October (Oktoberfest), there is so much more to this sophisticated city as it offers a lot for all ages and tastes.
 It has uniquely designed buildings, gorgeous churches, famous museums and parks, sleek stores and a fantastic nightlife.

-Germany is a magnificent country that has astounding architecture, beautiful scenery, world-class museums, rich history and incredible culture.
-The five places listed above are great places to start when visiting this incredible country!Author Profile: Zara Andrew is from Scotland, UK.
+Germany is a magnificent country that has astounding architecture, beautiful scenery, world-class museums, a rich history and incredible culture.
+The five places listed above are excellent places to start when visiting this wonderful country!Author Profile: Zara Andrew is from Scotland, UK.
 She is a reader and guest blogger.
 She has been writing contents on the web professionally.
 As an avid reader and blogger, she shares her experience through her articles on travel, education, technology, health and fitness, parenting and many more subjects.
 Zara is currently working for Esta Visa.